ninlilizi/Nigiri/README.md

 <h1 align=center>Nigiri</h1>

+Please, note.
+This project is considered a work in progress and is still evolving over time.

 # Features.
 * 2D, Single Pass Stereo Rendering
 * Runs on Unity version 2018.4 ONLY (Will update, time permitting.)